SohamAnwane111/Sudoku-Solver/README.md

 # Sudoku-Solver

-A web application which helps in solving 9 x 9 sudoku puzzle.
+A web application which solves 9 x 9 sudoku puzzle.

 ## Tech stack used
   1) Vanilla Javascript